arg3t/Neocortex/content/_index.md

 ![hello there](images/hello_there.gif)

 This is where I keep my notes related to anything I learn.
-Since I am currently computer science student, most of the notes are centered around computer science and maths.
+Since I am currently a computer science student, most of the notes are centered around computer science and maths.

 Once I get the time,  I will probably use this to take notes on my other thoughts as well as books I read.